 - collect waste that is currently going to landfill

 - transport the waste to a licensed treatment facility (e.g. for conversion to compost or to generate energy).

 Up to 2017, this program was called the Local Government Organics Collection Systems (LGOCS) grants program.

-Grants up to $1.3 million are available for the introduction of new kerbside organics collection services to households (including multi-unit dwellings).
-These can be new services or expanded ones.
+Grants up to $1.3 million were available for the introduction of new kerbside organics collection services to households (including multi-unit dwellings).
+These may be new services or expanded ones.
 Trial collection services in multi-unit dwellings were eligible if the trial ran for at least 8 months.

 Who can apply?

 - individual NSW councils (as defined in the Local Government Act 1993)